SheepyCami/Census-application-Backend-Only/README.md

 ## Additional notes and instructions:

 - Before testing the endpoints and functions of the application, both Frontend and Backend versions, make sure an admin user exists in the Admins table in the MySQL cloud database.
-- an Admin user will not be automatically inserted when starting the project, and you need to create one yourself with SQL commands.
+- an Admin has already been created , in case of errors or restarting the database you need to create one yourself with SQL commands.
 - You will not be able to login and enter ANY of the endpoints as they are protected by authorization.
 - A sample .env file is provied to quide you into setting up your own Aiven account and database.
 - It is very important to specify the correct Aiven parameters, as they are essential for running locally and deploying.